Chirag-Solanki6804/crypto-landing-page/README.md

 ## 📌 My process

 - I joined a **Full Stack web development** course by **PWSKILLS**.<a href="https://pwskills.com/"> **Check🚀 (Not Sponsered)**</a>
-- It took me about **2 hours** to complete this project.
+- It took me about **1 hours** to complete this project.
-- This is my first Assignment project.
+- This is my 3rd Assignment project.

-## 📌 What I Learn

-👉 Learn about how to build project.
-👉 Learn more about `flex` property of CSS.

 ## 📬 Connect With Me